alfahimmohammad/StarGAN-v2-for-synthesis-of-DCE-Prostate/README.md

 # StarGAN-v2 for synthesis of DCE Prostate
- This repository is an implementation of StarGAN-v2 for synthesis of DCCE Prostate
+ This repository is an implementation of StarGAN-v2 for synthesis of DCE Prostate